 Periodically, in order to meet temporary cash shortfalls, the Church and/or the Soup Kitchen may pay bills on behalf of each other.
 The Church also allocates to the Soup Kitchen other costs it incurs on its behalf.
-In 2021, the Church charged a space utilization fee of \$260,000.
-As of December 31, 2021, the amount due from the Church was \$9,859.
+In 2023, the Church charged a space utilization fee of \$260,000.
+During the year ended December 31, 2023, the Soup Kitchen paid for a large amount of construction costs on behalf of the Church, the construction is still in progress.
+As of December 31, 2023, the amount due from the Church was \$4,694,252.